 How To Dry Wedding Flowers To Keep Them Forever

-Whether you decide to ‘Do-It-Yourself’ or have your flowers preserved professionally, always ensure that they are placed in water as soon as is possible, after the wedding ceremony and professional photos.
+Whether you decide to ‘Do-It-Yourself’ or have your flowers preserved professionally, always ensure that they are placed in water as soon as possible, after the wedding ceremony, pop up picnic or professional photos.
 Ask your florist to provide a pretty vase and display them on your card table or elsewhere in the venue.
 Ensuring the flowers have as much hydration as possible will enable the flowers to be dried at their best and therefore preserve their beauty.

 Here are various techniques to help you with your wedding flower preservation.
 Most people will be able to find success with a DIY approach to this, but you could also consider looking for an expert if you’d like to get the best results.

 Here are various techniques to dry wedding flowers (or in fact any flowers you may receive as a gift) with a DIY approach it is a simple and easy project anyone can try.

 AIR-DRYING TECHNIQUE (UPSIDE DOWN)